dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 The source related to this post is contained in the [`adding-users-api`](https://github.com/dfbaskin/azure-and-dapr-identity-example/tree/adding-users-api) branch of the repo.

-## Adding a Users API
+## Adding an API Scope

-To protect our API, we'll need a scope that is related to our application and the services that exposes.
+To protect our API, we'll need a scope that is related to our application and the services that it exposes.
 Details about this are included in these links:

 - [Protected Web API Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-registration) - details about exposing delegated permissions (i.e. scopes) for our API.